rchavarria/solveet-problems/marvel-api-dart/README.md

 First, you must be sure you have all dependencies.
 Run command `pub get`.
 Or from Dart Editor, select the project, go to menu Tools > Pub get.

-To run the tests from command line:
+To run the tests from command line, type any of these commands, it depends on which test do you want to run:

+    dart test/marvel_api_test.dart
+    dart test/read_key_file_test.dart
-    dart bin/marvel.dart
+    dart test/string2md5_test.dart

 To run tests from Dart editor:

-- right click on `bin/marvel.dart` file, and choose Run
+- Right click on any of these files: `test/marvel_api_test.dart`, `test/read_key_file_test.dart` or `test/string2md5_test.dart`, and choose Run

 ## Resources